(Translated from the instruction manual)

-Megatron the Emperor of Destruction was renewed and resurrected into Galvatron, the new Emperor of Destruction.
-Reborn, his body is heavily armoured and can transform into a high speed jet allowing for long distance travel.
-His fusion cannon has astronomical power which increases in his Self Propelled Cannon mode, a formidable weapon against the Cybertrons.
+Megatron the Emperor of Destruction regenerated into Galvatron, the new Emperor of Destruction.
+His new body is covered in heavy armour; he transforms into a high speed jet allowing for long distance travel.
+His powerful fusion cannon is also used in his Self Propelled Cannon mode, a formidable weapon against the Cybertrons.
 He reigns supreme as absolute ruler, feared throughout the Destron ranks.

 This latest offering by Takara Tomy and Hasbro could have been the definitive Galvatron released to date but falls short on a few aspects, but overall this is a great figure.

 The Titans Return line has been re-imagining the original G1 Transformers and releasing them as Headmasters / Titan Masters.
 Rather than the earlier Generations series, this new line of figures remain faithful to their original source material.

 Galvatron is a Voyager class figure and the Legends version is packaged in cannon mode so the box is surprisingly deep compared to Hasbro's version.
 The main difference with the Legends version is the colour; Galvatron is now a lighter lavender colour rather than the dark purple on the Titans Return version.
 This lighter shade seems to be favoured somewhat by Takara Tomy (Henkei Cyclonus, Masterpiece Laserwave).

 The "Science Fiction Cannon Mode" looks near identical to the 1986 G1 animated model which may only be surpassed if there happens to be a Masterpiece version.
 Unlike the original G1 figure there are no wheels to push this cannon along the ground, although in the original cartoon he was a static cannon.